AkaKuro4Ever/NYT-bestsellers/NOTES.md

 Notes and Thoughts Throughout Coding Process

+genre.rb Notes:

+  # - [ ]When a book is instantiated, if the genre is NEW, it creates a new genre.
+  # - [ ] If the book has a genre that already exists, it needs to add that book to the genre list.
+  # - [ ] It should be able to call all books in that specific genre
+  # - [ ] It needs to be able to return the list of books in a specific genre instance

 scraper.rb Notes:

+  #Our scraper is going to be much like the music_importer.rb for the Music CLI lab.
+  #By inserting a method from another file into this one, we can give THAT method an argument when we provide it in the first method that is enclosing it.
+That is how we connect the two files and connect the initial scraping with the class.

+  #Example from Music CLI Lab:

+  # def import
+  #   self.files.each do |filename|
+  #     Song.create_from_filename(filename)
+  #   end
+  # end

   #homepage_iteration
   To grab all the books, we'll have to first iterate through each of the 5 genres and instantiate the books in each genre.
 This is the scraping address of the first genre's section.